CodyReichert/awesome-cl/README.md

 Game Development
 ================

-* [Trial](https://github.com/shirakumo/trial) - Trial is an OpenGL game engine with a heavy focus on modularity.
+* [Trial](https://codeberg.org/shirakumo/trial) - Trial is an OpenGL game engine with a heavy focus on modularity.
 It is supposed to provide a large toolkit of useful bits and pieces from which you can create a game.
 Custom: [zlib][33] with a political clause added.
   * the [Kandria](https://kandria.com/) game is built with Trial.
 * [claw-raylib](https://github.com/bohonghuang/claw-raylib) (2023) - Fully auto-generated Common Lisp bindings to Raylib and Raygui using claw and cffi-object.
 Apache 2.0.
 * [raylib](https://github.com/fosskers/raylib/) (2025) - Hand-written bindings to Raylib for improved performance and smaller dependency footprint.
 [MPL-2.0][211].
-* [trivial-gamekit](https://borodust.org/projects/trivial-gamekit/getting-started/) – With this small framework you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.
+* [trivial-gamekit](https://github.com/borodust/trivial-gamekit) – With this small framework you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.
 [MIT][200].
-* [virality](https://github.com/bufferswap/ViralityEngine) - A component-based game engine written in Common Lisp [MIT][200].
 * [Xelf](https://gitlab.com/dto/xelf/) - Extensible game library.
 Not available on Quicklisp.
 [GNU LGPL2.1][11].

 Utilities: